matthewsutherland/Text-Mining-Nietzsche/README.md

   anti_join(custom_stop_words, by = "word")
 ```

 Next we will make a word cloud to see what terms in general Nietzsche tends to use the most.
 To do this we load the `wordcloud` package and define the background and color scheme.
-Then the word frequencies are tallied with the `count` function (dplyr).
-The 100 most frequent words are included in the plot, reflecting the most utilized words throughout all of Nietzsche’s books, and is thus a marker of the topics he discusses in general.
+Then the word frequencies are tallied with `count` (dplyr).
+The 100 most frequent words are included in the plot, reflecting the most utilized words throughout all of Nietzsche’s books, which is a marker of the topics he discusses in general.

 ```